-Pajarito Canyon (Twomile Cyn to 500m ds of A. de La Delfe)
+Pajarito Canyon (Twomile Cyn to 0.5 mi ds of A. de La Delfe) AU:NM-128.A 06 WQS: 20.6.4.128

 2016 Action: Previously named "Pajarito Canyon (within LANL below Arroyo de La Delfe)," this AU was split at Two Mile Canyon.
 Data provided by LANs indicate this AU is intermittent or ephemeral, depending on the hydrologic year.
 Intellus data (2010 - 2015) were pulled for the station Pajarito abv Two Mile to assess this newly defined AU.
 There were 2/4 dissolved copper, 3/3 gross alpha, 2/3 PCB wildlife habitat, and 3/3 PCB human health WQC exceedences.
 Therefore, these parameters are noted as causes of impairment.